-As the owner of a small wedding planning startup, a friend of mine didn’t have a lot of time or money to put into a website – but she knew she needed one, or her business would be near invisible.
+As the owner of a small wedding planning startup, a friend of mine didn’t have a lot of time or money to put into a making her own website – but she knew she needed one, or her business would be near invisible.
 Despite her lack of programming skills, she went full speed ahead into single handedly creating her online presence.

 Starting a website from scratch was actually not the daunting task she feared.
 With the right tools, she got a WordPress site up and running within a couple of weeks.
 After the initial buildout of the site, she continued to expand and update it herself as her business grew.

 Step 1: Choose a Host and a Domain

 The first step to creating a website, no matter which approach you decide to use, is selecting a web hosting service and a domain name.
 The web host is the company that provides the server and storage space for your site and gives the online world access to your brand.
 The domain name is the URL (e.g., www.hostingadvice.com) that people use to navigate directly to your site.

 This is the super easy part.
 The web’s top-rated hosts have pulled out all the stops to expedite and alleviate the initial website creation process — often beginning with a complimentary domain name registration, single-click installations for popular CMS and blogging platforms, a free website builder, and marketing credits.